junxit/us-congress-bills-119/bill.md

 - **(2)** by adding at the end the following new paragraph:
   > - **(22)** shall, when notified by a small business concern that a Federal agency cancelled a solicitation for which such concern prepared a bid and such Federal agency does not intend to reissue such solicitation, assist such concern with identifying similar contracting opportunities.

 ## § 4.
-Compliance with CUTGO
+No additional funds authorized

-No additional amounts are authorized to be appropriated to carry out this Act or the amendments made by this Act.
+No additional funds are authorized to carry out the requirements of this Act and the amendments made by this Act.